Supply Chain Assessment

 We have a quick, painless and complete Supply Chain Assessment.
 Our vast experience in supply chain consulting allows us to accomplish in a few days what can take other firms’ weeks.
 Supply Velocity’s Clients benefit from this Assessment by the identification of all Supply Chain Optimization and Supply Chain Analysis opportunities.
 The Assessment provides a road map for organizational improvements that the client can use on their own, or often we are asked to assist and facilitate the development and implementation.
 This may include implementing Lean Supply Chain or creating a Supply Chain Strategy for a Lean Supply Chain.

 Assessment Timing & Summary

-An Assessment is a 2 – 4 day process involving 1) interviews with key personnel (executives, managers and individual contributors), 2) analyzing financial and operational data, and 3) facility tours.
+A Supply Chain Assessment is a 2 – 4 day process.
+Our Supply Chain Consultants 1) interview key personnel (executives, managers and individual contributors), 2) analyze financial and operational data, and 3) tour the facility.

 - Interview key personnel

 - Inventory management

 - Facility tours

 - Evaluate key improvements in the development of your Supply Chain Design

 - The five pillars of Supply Chain Strategy